ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-utdoor
-operations, and, at the same time, to im­
-prove immensely the conditions anti charac­
-ter of country life.
-The drift of young men
-of spirit and education has long been toward
-the cities.
-It lies in the (tower of the lead­
-ers of the new fashion to set the current in
-the opposite direction, vastly to the benefit
-of both city and country.
-Presence of Mini.
 Professor Wilder gives these short rules
 for action in case of jiccident: For dust in
 the eyes, avoid rubbing, dash water into